mountaineerbr/shellChatGPT/man/README.md

 Start new multi-turn session in plain text completions.

 **-e**, **--edit**
-Edit first input from stdin, or file read (cmpls/chat).
+Edit first input from stdin or file (cmpls/chat).

 **-E**, **-EE**, **--exit**
 Exit on first run (even with options -cc).